 \subsection{Guaranteeing Sublinear Pseudo-regret: \textsf{GCB}}

-\citet{accabi2018gaussian} propose the \textsf{GCB} algorithm to face general combinatorial bandit problems where the arms are partitioned in subsets and the payoffs of the arms belonging to the same subset are modeled with a GP.\footnote{ \textsf{GCB} algorithm was presented at EWRL 2018 without any archival version of the paper.} To obtain theoretical sublinear guarantees on the regret for our online learning problem, we use a specific definition of $\bm{\mu}$ vector, making Algorithm~\ref{alg:highlevel} be an extension of \textsf{GCB} to the case in which the payoffs and constraints are functions whose parameters are modeled by multiple independent GPs.
-With a slight abuse of terminology, we refer to this extension as \textsf{GCB}.

-The \textsf{GCB} algorithm relies on the idea to build the $\bm{\mu}$ vector so that the parameters corresponding to the reward are statistical upper bounds to the expected values of the random variables, and those corresponding to the costs are statistical lower bounds.
-The rationale is that this choice satisfies the optimism vs.~uncertainty principle.
-Formally, we have:

-where $b_t := 2 \ln \left( \frac{\pi^2 N Q T t^2}{3 \delta} \right)$ is an uncertainty term used to guarantee the confidence level required by \textsf{GCB}. \footnote{For the sake of simplicity, we assume that the values of the bounds correspond to values in $R$ and $Y$, respectively.
-If the bound values for $\overline{w}_j(x)$ are not in the set $R$, we need to round them up to the nearest value belonging to $R$.
-Instead, if $\underline{c}_j(x)$ are not in the set $Y$, a rounding down should be performed to the nearest value in $Y$.}

-In what follows we bound the \textsf{GCB} pseudo-regret in terms of the \emph{maximum information gain} $\gamma_{j,t}$ of the GP modeling the number of clicks of subcampaign $C_j$ at round $t$, formally defined as:

-where $I_t$ is the identity matrix of order $t$, $\Phi(x_{j,1}, \ldots, x_{j,t})$ is the Gram matrix of the GP computed on the vector $(x_{j,1}, \ldots, x_{j,t})$, and $\sigma \in \mathbb{R}^+$ is the noise standard deviation.
-Thanks to this definition, we can state the following. \begin{restatable}[\textsf{GCB} pesudo-regret]{thm}{gcbregret} Given $\delta \in (0, \ 1)$, \textsf{GCB} applied to the problem in Equations~\eqref{formulation:objectivefunction}--\eqref{formulation:budgetconstraint}, with probability at least $1 - \delta$, suffers from a pseudo-regret of:
+The \textsf{GCB} algorithm, which is based on the optimist in the face of uncertainty principle, provides the following pseudo-regret bound: \begin{restatable}[\textsf{GCB} pseudo-regret]{thm}{gcbregret} Given $\delta \in (0, \ 1)$, \textsf{GCB} applied to the problem in Equations~(\ref{formulation:objectivefunction})-(\ref{formulation:budgetconstraint}), with probability at least $1 - \delta$, suffers from a pseudo-regret of: